candea/s2e.github.io/showcase/index.md

 S²E is currently being used for several scientific projects across the world.
 Among them:

+-   **<a href="http://research.cs.wisc.edu/sonar/projects/symdrive/" target="_blank">Testing Linux Device
+    Drivers</a>** at
+    University of Wisconsin-Madison (Matthew J. Renzelmann, Asim Kadav, and Michael M. Swift).
+SymDrive is a system for testing Linux and FreeBSD drivers without their devices.
+The system uses symbolic execution to remove the need for hardware, and provides three new features beyond prior symbolic-testing tools.
+First, SymDrive greatly reduces the effort of testing a new driver with a static-analysis and source-to-source transformation tool.
+Second,
+    SymDrive allows checkers to be written as ordinary C and execute in the kernel, where they have full access to kernel and driver state.
+    Finally, SymDrive provides an execution-tracing tool to identify how a patch changes I/O to the device and to compare device driver implementations.
+In applying SymDrive to 21 Linux drivers and 5 FreeBSD drivers, we found 39 bugs.

+-   **File Systems Equivalence Checking** at Max Planck Institute for Software Systems (<a href="http://www.mpi-sws.org/index_noflash.php?n=people/Joao_Carreira" target="_blank">Carreira João</a>,
+    <a href="http://www.mpi-sws.org/~rodrigo/" target="_blank">Rodrigo Rodrigues</a>, <a href="http://www.cs.ucla.edu/~rupak/" target="_blank">Rupak
+    Majumdar</a>).
+The goal of this project
+    is to find functional bugs in systems code by checking the equivalence of multiple implementations that obey the same specification.
+Checking the equivalence of the different systems is performed by comparing the outputs and the logical state of different systems after executing the operations in their specification.
+Symbolic execution will allows us to reason about all possible executions and results of these operations.
+We specifically intend to apply this approach to find functional bugs in file systems.

 -   **Corruption Impact Analysis** at University of Wisconsin (<a href="http://pages.cs.wisc.edu/~srirams/new_hp_2011/homepage.html" target="_blank">Subramanian Sriram</a>,